anuragtk88/Academic-projects/README.md

 # Academic-projects
-A bunch of projects that I did in University
+A few projects that I did in University